matteyeux/Odysseus-Utility/README.md

 ## To use:

 This tool works on Windows only.
-If you need to run this tool on Linux or OS X check [dayt0n's repo](https://github.com/dayt0n/Odysseus-Utility)
+If you need to run this tool on Linux or OS X check [dayt0n's repo](https://github.com/dayt0n/Odysseus-Utility)<br>
-You can use it with [Elrhk's Windows version](https://github.com/elrhk/Odysseus)
+I'll add a link to download Windows version of Odysseus in few hours.

 Place the Odysseus binary in odysseus-VERSION/windows/
 <pre>